Stocks end mixed after Fed notes progress on the economy

+The S&P 500 slipped less than 0.1% after giving up a brief afternoon gain.
+The Dow Jones Industrial Average fell 0.4%, while the Nasdaq composite rose 0.7%.
+The yield on the 10-year Treasury note held steady at 1.23%.

+A slide in technology stocks, makers of household and personal products, and companies that rely on consumer spending weighed on the S&P 500.
+The pullback was kept in check by gains in communications, health care and energy stocks.

-Stock indexes edged higher Wednesday afternoon on Wall Street after the Federal Reserve said it is leaving its key interest rate unchanged and will continue to buy billions in bonds every month even as it noted that the U.S. economy is strengthening.
+Following the Fed's latest two-day policy meeting, the central bank said it was leaving its key interest rate unchanged and would continue to buy billions in bonds every month.

 “The market really was not expecting any surprises, and what it ended up getting, as anticipated, was that the Fed would say that the economy continues to recover, but not strongly enough to alter current monetary policy,” said Sam Stovall, chief investment strategist at CFRA.